-The Company also has established an extensive network of representatives and dealers throughout the Americas for the sale of Oshkosh-, McNeilus-, CON-E-CO- and London-branded concrete mixers, concrete batch plants and refuse collection vehicles.
+The Company has also established an extensive network of representatives and dealers throughout the Americas for the sale of Oshkosh-, McNeilus-, CON-E-CO- and London-branded concrete mixers, concrete batch plants and refuse collection vehicles.
 The Company coordinates among its various businesses to respond to large international sales tenders with its most appropriate product offering for the tender.

-IMT distributes its products through approximately 90 dealers in over one hundred locations worldwide, including approximately 30 international dealers.
+IMT distributes its products through a wide network of dealers in over one hundred locations worldwide.
 International dealers are primarily located in Central and South America, Australia and Asia and are primarily focused on mining and construction markets.